Article 10 protects your right to hold your own opinions

 1. Everyone has the right to freedom of expression.
 This right shall include freedom to hold opinions and to receive and impart information and ideas without interference by public authority and regardless of frontiers.
 This Article shall not prevent States from requiring the licensing of broadcasting, television or cinema enterprises.

 2. The exercise of these freedoms, since it carries with it duties and responsibilities, may be subject to such formalities, conditions, restrictions or penalties as are prescribed by law and are necessary in a democratic society, in the interests of national security, territorial disorder or crime, for the protection of health or morals, for the protection of the reputation or rights of others, for preventing the disclosure of information received in confidence, or for maintaining the authority and impartiality of the judiciary.

 Example case - Observer and The Guardian v United Kingdom

-The Guardian and The Observer newspapers published excerpts from Peter Wright’s book Spycatcher, a memoir that included allegations that MI5 had acted unlawfully.
+The Guardian and The Observer newspapers published excerpts from Peter Wright’s book Spycatcher, which included allegations that MI5 had acted unlawfully.

-(Case summary taken from ‘Human rights, human lives: a guide to the Human Rights Act for public authorities’.
-Download the publication for more examples and legal case studies that show how human rights work in practice.)
+This case summary is taken from ‘Human rights, human lives: a guide to the Human Rights Act for public authorities’.